zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the :abbr:`SIP (Session Initiation Protocol)` protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: Whether the header came from the originator.
+   :param is_orig: Whether the header came from the originator.

-   :name: Header name.
+   :param name: Header name.

-   :value: Header value.
+   :param value: Header value.

    .. zeek:see:: sip_request sip_reply sip_all_headers sip_begin_entity sip_end_entity